AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Introduction

 To assess the labor market implications of this bias, we simulate hiring pipelines across $24$ occupations.
-In these simulations, candidates using the same LLM as the evaluator are about $15$–$68\%$ more likely to be shortlisted than equally qualified applicants submitting human-written resumes.
+In these simulations, candidates using the same LLM as the evaluator are about $23$–$60\%$ more likely to be shortlisted than equally qualified applicants submitting human-written resumes.
 The disadvantage is most severe in business-related fields such as accounting, sales, and finance, and less pronounced in areas like agriculture, arts, and automotive.
-Over repeated hiring cycles, this dynamic creates a ``lock-in'' effect, where the stylistic patterns of dominant LLMs become entrenched in applicant pools, amplifying inequities and reducing diversity in candidate selection.
+If similar advantages were to persist across repeated hiring cycles, they could give rise to a ``lock-in'' effect, in which the stylistic patterns favored by dominant LLMs gradually become entrenched in applicant pools, with the potential to amplify inequities and reduce diversity in candidate selection.

-To mitigate AI self-preference, we propose two simple yet effective strategies that directly target the underlying mechanism of self-recognition—a model's ability to implicitly identify content it generated.
+To mitigate AI self-preference, we propose two simple yet effective strategies that directly target the underlying mechanism of self-recognition---a model's ability to implicitly identify content it generated.
 The first strategy uses system prompting to explicitly instruct models to ignore the origin of resumes and focus only on substantive content.
 The second strategy employs a majority voting ensemble, combining the evaluator model with smaller models that exhibit weaker self-recognition, thereby diluting the bias of any single LLM.
-Across all tested LLMs, these interventions reduce LLM-vs-Human self-preference by more than $60\%$, with GPT-4o's bias falling from over $90\%$ to below $50\%$.
-These results demonstrate that while self-preference bias is widespread and consequential, it is not immutable: straightforward design interventions can substantially improve fairness in LLM-based hiring evaluations.
+Across all tested LLMs, these interventions reduce LLM-versus-human self-preference by $17\%$ to $63\%$ in relative terms.
+These results demonstrate that while self-preference bias is widespread and consequential, it is not immutable: straightforward design interventions can substantially improve fairness in LLM-based hiring operations.